Permaculture Design Certificate (PDC)

 Whilst many people study permaculture as a design system for their personal and/or professional lives, successful completion of the course will qualify you for a Permaculture Design Certificate which makes you eligible to practice or teach permaculture commercially.
 The course can also be recognised as relevant prior learning towards the completion of requirements for the nationally accredited VET Certificate IV in Permaculture and Graduate Certificate in Permaculture.
 Earlybird discount applies; see booking form.

-The course at The Food Forest will focus on the southern Australian environment and the ways we can enrich rural and metropolitan landscapes.
+The course at The Food Forest will focus on the ways we can enrich rural and metropolitan landscapes.
 It will cover such topics as:

 - Permaculture ethics, principles & design of sustainable systems